ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 ![VMware Solutions Shared architecture](../images/vclouddirector-architecture-public.svg "VMware Solutions Shared architecture"){: caption="Figure 1.
 VMware Solutions Shared architecture" caption-side="bottom"}

-### VMware vCloud Director
+### VMware Cloud Director
 {: #shared_overview-vcloud-dir}

 This layer represents the management interface.
-VMware vCloud Director provides role-based access to a web-based tenant portal.
+VMware Cloud Director provides role-based access to a web-based tenant portal.
 The portal allows the members of an organization to interact with the organization's resources to create and work with vApps and virtual machines (VMs).

 ### Organization
 {: #shared_overview-org}